You are here:

 - Make links with local community groups and businesses, and keep in regular contact with them.
 This will help you to communicate your school's ethos in their interactions with staff and pupils, and affect the culture of the school

-He added that if the vision is being revised, pupils can be involved in this process via the school council.
+If it is being revised, pupils can be involved in this process via the school council.

-David suggested including the school vision in your welcome pack for new staff, in the staff handbook, and on staff areas of the school website.
+Include the school vision in your welcome pack for new staff, in the staff handbook, and on staff areas of the school website.

 The vision statement could also be included in materials sent to potential applicants for any posts at the school.